erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 ### Comprehension

 1. Can you explain how Knowledge transfer works in your own words?
-2. What is the key insight or technique that makes Knowledge transfer efficient?
+2. What is the key insight or algorithm that makes Knowledge transfer efficient?

 ### Analysis